Terry Branstad, US ambassador to China, to leave next month

 “I am proudest of our work in getting the phase one trade deal and delivering tangible results for our communities back home,” he was quoted as saying at an embassy staff meeting on Monday.

+U.S. Secretary of State Mike Pompeo in an interview late Monday thanked Branstad for his service.

+“Over the past years, he’s done yeoman’s work helping us deliver on something that’s a complete change from what any administration has done with respect to the Chinese Communist Party,” Pompeo told Fox News.

-Word of his departure leaked out earlier in the day when Secretary of State Mike Pompeo thanked Branstad on Twitter for his service.
+Word of Branstad’s departure had leaked out earlier in the day when Pompeo thanked Branstad on Twitter for his service.

-“Ambassador Branstad has contributed to rebalancing U.S.-China relations so that it is results-oriented, reciprocal, and fair,” Pompeo wrote in a follow-up tweet.
+“Ambassador Branstad has contributed to rebalancing U.S.-China relations so that it is results-oriented, reciprocal, and fair,” Pompeo wrote in a subsequent tweet.

-China’s foreign ministry said before the embassy announcement that it was aware of Pompeo’s tweet but had not received any notification that Branstad was leaving.

 Branstad became embroiled in a recent controversy when China’s official People’s Daily newspaper rejected an opinion column that he had written.